sayar/RedisMVA/module5_redis_python_node/README.md

 mongoimport Crimes_-_2001_to_present.csv --type csv --headerline --collection crimes
 ```

-This dataset contains about 5 million entries and represents crimes that have occured in Chicago since 2001.
+This dataset contains about 5 million entries and represents crimes that have occurred in Chicago since 2001.

 A typical record in this database looks like: